swarooprooney/WordleSolver/README.md

    I will try to explain how to use this endpoint with the help of an example,I think this will help us understand how we will use the endpoint going forward.
-   We use the word that was generated in the second get endpoint which is **"alter"** and enter this word into wordle and hit enter the following image is displayed
+   We use the word that was generated in the second get endpoint which is **"alert"** and enter this word into wordle and hit enter the following image is displayed

 ![FirstGuess](https://github.com/swarooprooney/WordleSolver/blob/main/Images/FirstGuess.png?raw=true)